oracle-livelabs/developer/build-ords-apis-in-adb/5-secure-endpoints/secure-endpoints.md

    ![attempting-to-run-curl-command-in-cloud-shell-unauthorized](images/attempting-to-run-curl-command-in-cloud-shell-unauthorized.png)

-5. In order to access this REST API, you must include a `--header 'Authorization: Bearer [The Access Token value]'` header to the cURL command.
-The `Access Token value` is the same Access Token you saved in Step 2 (**your URL hostname will be different than the below command**).
+5. To access this REST API, you must include a `--header 'Authorization: Bearer [The Access Token value]'` header to the cURL command.
+The `Access Token value` is the same as the Access Token you saved in Step 2 (**your URL hostname will be different than the command below**).
 Your updated cURL command should resemble the following:

    ![creating-curl-command-with-access-token](images/creating-curl-command-with-access-token.png)

-6. Using the Cloud Shell, or local environment, execute *your* version of the cURL command (**your URL hostname and Bearer Token will differ from the one below**)
+6. Using the Cloud Shell or local environment, execute *your* version of the cURL command (**your URL hostname and Bearer Token will differ from the one below**)

    ![complete-curl-command-with-access-token-in-cloud-shell](images/the-complete-curl-command-with-access-token-in-cloud-shell.png)

-   You should see a similar value, returned from the REST API.
+   You should see a similar value returned from the REST API.

    ![success-output-shown-in-cloud-shell](images/success-output-shown-in-cloud-shell.png)

 7. You have just simulated what an application might do when requesting access to a secure Resource.
-You've requested an Access Token, using your Client ID and Client Secret.
-Your credentials were verified; you were then issued an Access Token.
+You've requested an Access Token using your Client ID and Client Secret.
+Your credentials were verified, and you were then issued an Access Token.

-   And finally, you used the Access Token to perform a POST request on a target resource (i.e., the `bizlogic` resource).
+   Finally, you used the Access Token to perform a POST request on a target resource (i.e., the `bizlogic` resource).

 8. Congratulations.
-You've successfully completed this Workshop.
-And in this lab, you secured your custom REST APIs with OAuth2.0 authentication.
+You've completed this Workshop.
+In this lab, you secured your custom REST APIs with OAuth2.0 authentication.

 You may now [proceed to the next lab](#next).